Lift and drag in three-dimensional steady viscous and compressible flow: Testable unified force formula

 \subsection{Testable unified force formula}

-Although the remarks following the unified force theorem has turned $\pGamma_\phi$ and $Q_\psi$ to observable quantities, one is evidently still not satisfied if the {\it integrands} of $\pGamma_\phi$ and $Q_\psi$ are not observable in practice.
-We thus need to find the circumstances in which these integrands can be replaced by physically observable variables.
-Now the preceding analyses of the flow behaviour have revealed that the required circumstance is the linear far field, of which the existence has been confirmed by the estimates made in \S~\ref{subsec.distance}.
+Since the {\it integrands} of $\pGamma_\phi$ and $Q_\psi$ are not observable in general cases, we need to find the circumstances in which these integrands can be replaced by physically observable variables.
+Now the preceding analyses of the flow behaviour have revealed that the possibility lies in the linear far field, of which the existence has been confirmed by the estimates made in Subsection \ref{subsec.distance}.
 This permits us to give a testable version of the unified force formula \er{f-uni}, which we state first:

-{\bf Testable unified force formula}. {\sl For an $n$-dimensional steady viscous flow of compressible fluid over a rigid body, $n=2,3$, the force exerted on the body is given by \er{F4} with $W$ being the downstream face of the outer boundary of $S$, which is perpendicular to the incoming flow and lies in the linear far field.}
+{\bf Testable unified force formula}. {\sl For an $n$-dimensional steady flow of viscous and compressible fluid over a rigid body, $n=2,3$, the force exerted on the body is given by \er{F4} with $W$ being the downstream face of the outer boundary of $S$, which is perpendicular to the incoming flow and lies in the linear far field.}

 Here and below, we will call this result the TUF formula for short.
-Since the two-dimensional TUF has been addressed by LZW, we focus on the case $n=3$.
+Since its 2D version has been addressed by LZW, we focus on the case $n=3$.